-You will also require tools for this one, but in most cases, they won’t have to take off shower head to apply this solution.
+You will also require tools for this one, but in most cases, they won’t have to take off the shower head to apply this solution.
 For this solution, they’ll need a bit stronger zip or hose clamp.

-Another possible solution is tying a zip around the neck of your shower head, it tightens its grip, and it also prevents it from moving forward, which minimizes chances of sliding off.
+Another possible solution is tying a zip around the neck of your shower head, it tightens its grip, and it also prevents it from moving forward, which minimizes the chances of sliding off.

-The zip tie solution comes with added benefits as it’s resistant to rust, and it’s quite affordable, which is a major plus for you as it viable economically.
+The zip tie solution comes with added benefits as it’s resistant to rust, and it’s quite affordable, which is a major plus for you as it is viable economically.

 How to keep tension shower caddy from falling?

 Tension shower caddies have been known to fall from time to time.
-It can be quite annoying to fix them, and we are going to give you simple solutions on how to keep tension shower caddy from falling.
+It can be quite annoying to fix them, and we are going to give you simple solutions on how to keep the tension shower caddy from falling.

 Most tension pole currently on the market is designed with springs and can get weaker over time, and it’s usually best to buy a new one because it is not much you can do about it.